The Big Picture On Negotiating With Contractors for Real Estate Projects:

 10. Demand a Discount for Sign Marketing

 Contractors want to use your property for free advertising.
-They want to put their enormous, tacky yard sign up saying “Another great job done by XYZ Contractors!” or some other such nonsense.
+They want to put up their enormous, tacky yard sign saying, “Another great job done by XYZ Contractors!” or some other such nonsense.

 As you negotiate with contractors over price, ask if they want to market their business with a sign on your property.
-If they say yes, tell them that using your real estate for marketing isn’t free, and tell them they can either compensate you for it through a discount on the quote, or they can leave their huge sign in the truck.
+If they say yes, tell them that using your real estate for marketing isn’t free, and tell them they can either compensate you for it through a discount on the quote or they can leave their huge sign in the truck.

 11. Pick Over Every Single Word of the Contract